arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/property-testing/2023-08-10-property-testing.md

     add(a, 0) == a;
 ```

-I chose the silly sum example because it is the basis of the epic video [The lazy programmer's guide to writing thousands of tests][lazy-programmer] by Scott Wlashlin.
+I have chosen the silly sum example because it is the basis of the
+epic video [The lazy programmer's guide to writing thousands of
+tests][lazy-programmer] by Scott Wlashlin.
 It's a joy to watch.

 As funny the sum example is, it is pointless for the real world cases.
 In more complex cases, you want to have tests such as: